-6.19 Special Circumstances:
+6.17 Special Circumstances:

-6.19.1 Work Experience
+6.17.1 Work Experience

-Each Trust school has detailed procedures to safeguard pupils undertaking work experience, including arrangements for checking people who provide placements and supervise pupils on work experience which are in accordance with the guidance in KCSIE (September 2019).
+The school has detailed procedures to safeguard pupils undertaking work experience, including arrangements for checking people who provide placements and supervise pupils on work experience which are in accordance with the guidance in KCSIE (September 2018)".

-6.19.2 Children staying with host families - now referred to as homestay (KCSIE September 2019)
+$\underline{6.17.2}$ Children staying with host families - now referred to as homestay (KCSIE September 2018)

-The school may make arrangements for pupils to stay with a host family during a foreign exchange trip or sports tour.
+The schools may make arrangements for pupils to stay with a host family during a foreign exchange trip or sports tour.
 Some overseas pupils may reside with host families during school terms and we will work with the local authority to check that such arrangements are safe and suitable.
-In such circumstances the schools follow the guidance in Annex E of "Keeping Children Safe in Education (2019)" to ensure that hosting arrangements are as safe as possible.
+In such circumstances the schools follow the guidance in Annex E of "Keeping Children Safe in Education (2016)" to ensure that hosting arrangements are as safe as possible.

-7. Confidentiality and Information Sharing
+7. Confidentiality and Information Sharing:

 Confidentiality needs to be discussed and fully understood by all those working with children, particularly in the context of child protection.
-No adult must ever guarantee confidentiality to any individual including parents, children, colleagues.
+No adult must ever guarantee confidentiality to any individual including parents, children, and colleagues.
 Staff should make children aware that if they disclose information that may be harmful to themselves or others, then certain actions will need to be taken.